Home

 Free Christmas

-Cross Stitch Alphabet
+Cross Stitch Alphabet 08

 "Candy Cane"

-This is one of those alphabet designs that can stand alone.
 It would make a great holiday greeting card, tree ornament, bookmark or whatever you can imagine.
-Consider surrounding the text with a candy cane border.

-This Christmas Cross Stitch Alphabet is stitched on 18-count Aida over two threads.
+This design is stitched on 18-count Aida over two threads.
 I used DMC floss.

 For the upper case letters, numbers (those with candy canes) and punctuation (those stitched in red):